hawkrives/gobbldygook/area-data/README.md

 ```

+A special type of modifier is the "besides" modifier.
+It counts any course *except* for the one described by the modifier.

+As such, `result: one course besides CHEM 398` would pass as long as the student has at least one course that is not CHEM 398.

 ### Variables

 You might reach a point where you don't want to type a long list of courses several times.